nathangrigg/website/math307/sp12/homework/index.md

 In almost every case, it is a bad idea to skip homework problems.
 If it helps motivate you, know that the quiz questions will be very similar to homework problems.

+Homework assignments are worth 15 points each, and your grades are posted in the [Catalyst grade book](https://catalyst.uw.edu/gradebook/grigg/62986).